paalka/seashell/README.md

 A super simplistic shell written as a way of exploring C, and learning how shells really work.

-Hopfully I'll write some sort of a guide / summary when I get a better understanding.
+Hopefully I'll write some sort of a guide / summary when I get a better understanding.